 What’s summer without baseball?
 For many, there’s nothing like an evening under the stars watching a game at a stadium — major or minor league.
 But if it’s more than a spectator sport in your family, summer’s a great time to play, too.
-And while July is nearly over, it’s never too late to give your kid a chance to swing for the fences.

-Here’s a rundown of camps across the U.S that offer short sessions for girls and boys looking to improve their batting averages.
+Summer will be here before you know it, which means now's the time to start thinking about summer camps.
+If your child likes to watch and play baseball, here’s a rundown of camps across the U.S that offer short sessions for girls and boys looking to improve their batting averages.

 Ripken Baseball Camp | Aberdeen, Maryland: This is the camp for kids who are serious about baseball, girls and boys alike.
 Ripken offers an array of camps including its signature, Ripken Skills Camp, where kids can learn to play specific positions through drills, technique training, and game play.
 Certified baseball instructors — some of whom have played professionally — are there to help kids swing for the fences.
 Other camps offered include Rookie Camp, designed to help 6- & 7-year-olds pick up the fundamentals, as well as the weeklong Experience program, during which campers learn offensive skills as they choose a primary and secondary position to focus on.

 Boston Baseball Camp | Hyde Park, Massachusetts: Boys and girls will learn how to play baseball and work as a team while striving for personal excellence.
 They’ll also meet kids from a wide array of neighborhoods, learning good sportsmanship as they make connections and bridge differences through the game of baseball.
 Great for kids who want to improve their baseball skills and become a part of a rich diverse community.